How To: Choose the Right Gutters

 Gutters are a critical component of a home’s drainage system, and like many exterior features, they’re subject to wear and damage.
 An important item on your spring maintenance checklist should be to examine and clean out the gutters.
 Regular cleaning and maintenance will go a long way toward getting the maximum lifespan out of your gutters.

-Another inexpensive option is vinyl, which is available in a wide range of colors to match many types of vinyl siding.
-Vinyl gutters are not as durable as metal, however; they break down over time with exposure to sunlight and will therefore need to be replaced much more frequently.
+- Vinyl is another inexpensive option.
+Though available in a wide range of colors to match many types of vinyl siding, vinyl gutters are not as durable as metal, however; they break down over time with exposure to sunlight and will therefore need to be replaced much more frequently.
 Additionally, vinyl gutters typically come in 10-foot sections, and the rubber seals used to join the sections can become brittle and leak.

 Most professionals note that aluminum gutters offer the best combination of style, durability, and price.
 “As far as replacement gutters go, you want seamless aluminum gutters with a minimum thickness of .025 inches,” asserts Lowe.
 “There also are numerous options for ‘toppers’ for those gutters; the most common are solid hoods and filters.
 The different toppers each have their good and bad points.
 The solid toppers are the best, because they use the reverse curve or liquid adhesion model, which works the best.
 The downside to these types of covers is the installation process, which is generally handled by a subcontractor.
 These products install under the shingles, which can cause problems with roof warranties.”